jonnypeace/ip-abuse-bash/README.md

+## The why..

-Gather data from abuse IP DB and update firewall rules using ipset
+Gather data from abuse IP database and update firewall rules using ipset

-This script is still rough around the edges and still requires a lot of testing.
+This script is fairly recent, so might need some modifications.

-Dependencies....
+## Dependencies....

 ```bash
 apt install ipset-persistent netfilter-persistent iptables-persistent iptables sed jq ipset fzf curl
 ```

-I've set this up to work alongside crowdsec, so you will see some syntax supporting this alongside... mainly for the timeout conditions.
+I've set this up to work alongside crowdsec, so you get another way of veriying your traffic.

+## setup ipset and iptables

 Requires ipset list, 2 week timeout included...